 Some people have repeat bouts of atrial fibrillation that come and go on their own, called paroxysmal AFib.
 It can happen with or without noticeable symptoms.
 Two small studies of people with paroxysmal AFib and symptoms looked at how well medications made to restore the normal heart rhythm and keep it there worked, compared to a procedure that uses extreme coldness, called cryoballoon ablation.
 The results of both studies suggest that cryoballoon ablation as a first treatment worked better than the meds at keeping paroxysmal AFib from coming back.
 More research is needed, though.

-During cryoballoon ablation, your doctor guides a thin, flexible tube called a catheter from your groin to your heart, and they use it to release and inflate a tiny balloon that freezes that area of your ticker where the AFib comes from.
+During cryoballoon ablation, your doctor guides a thin, flexible tube called a catheter from your groin to your heart, and they use it to release and inflate a tiny balloon that freezes that area of your heart where the AFib comes from.
 This creates scar tissue that stops the faulty electrical signals that trigger AFib.

 A Treatment Pulsing With Potential